A Message To You Rudy

 Yeah, Andy, it's absolutely unbelievable news because Boris Johnson has taken one look at the things that are threatening Britain today.

-He's taken one look in the year of our Lord, brackets S for the polytheists amongst us, 2020, and he has said, you know what we need is a once-in-a-generation modernisation of the armed forces.
+He's taken one look in the year of our Lord, brackets S for the polytheists amongst us, 2020, and he has said, you know what we need is a once-in-a-generation modernization of the armed forces at last we are going to be arming ourselves and why guess what we're about to shoot the coronavirus right in its fing mouth that for too long this virus this I'll say it piece of shit has been running roughshod over us and it's time for us to tool up and strike back.

 It's time for us to get an Uzi, turn it sideways, gangster style, and absolutely unload a clipful right in this airborne virus's goddamn face.
+Oh mate.

 It's an absolutely inexplicable piece of

-And unfortunately couldn't have been worse timed given that this morning there is a breaking news story that the Chancellor Rishisunak is potentially about to announce a series of cost-cutting measures by pay-freezing public sector workers, including the care workers that are quite literally keeping people alive.
+jingoistic dick swinging that helps absolutely no one and unfortunately couldn't have been worse timed given that this morning there is a breaking news story that the Chancellor Rishisunak is potentially about to announce a series of cost-cutting measures by pay-freezing public sector workers, including the care workers that are quite literally keeping people alive.

-But at the end of the day, you don't need that if you're armed to the f ⁇ .
+But at the end of the day, you don't need that if you're armed to the f.

 You can't have a headache if you don't have a head.